datamapio/posmo_one_testing/README.md

 ### 4. Upload images to specify your problem
 You can either send screenshots of your phone or of the web version (https://posmo.datamap.io).
 Pictures normally help to better understand the problem.

+## New Backend Versions
+We will publish new backend versions here.
+There might be on some rare occasions short interruptions of the service.
+If that is the case, we will let you know.